cdl-geneseo/geneseo-dictionary/R/Rep.md

 # Rep

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rep

 Created by  Unknown User (cam37) on Nov 20, 2012

 (v.) to represent; &quot;I'm reppin' Long Island.&quot; (n.)
 1. an individual's reputation; &quot;My rep is ruined!&quot; 2. an elected representative; &quot;I'm the third floor rep for Erie Hall.&quot; Montelli, N-R, 2012.